Publications

 Housing Element Law Overview

 This manual is a summary of California’s landmark land use planning requirement for housing.
-The guide covers review, advocacy and litigation for this plan.
+The guide covers review, advocacy, and litigation for this plan.

 Inclusionary Zoning

-Inclusionary Zoning: Legal Issues (December 2002), PDF
+Inclusionary Zoning: Legal Issues (December 2002)

 Inclusionary zoning policies require a certain percentage of all new housing to be made affordable to lower income households.
 Over 100 cities and counties in California have adopted such a policy.
 PILP has produced three publications on inclusionary zoning policies in California.
 The first and second publications discuss the legal issues relating to inclusionary zoning policies.
 The third provides an overview of best practices – suggested policy approaches that have proven effective in practice.